francescoiori/tracer-bio-observability-agent/ARCHITECTURE.md

 # Modular Signals and Metrics Observability Agent

 ## Overview

-This project contains a prototype of an observability agent in Python that can be used to tracks Linux system binary telemetry data.
+This project provides a prototype of an observability agent built in Python to track telemetry data from Linux system binaries.

-It logs execution details and usage metrics (CPU and memory usage) into a local SQLite database.
+It logs execution details and system resource usage (CPU and memory) into a local SQLite database.

-This project is designed to process execution logs and system metrics asynchronously, ensuring modularity, scalability, and adherence to software design principles.
+The system is designed for asynchronous processing to ensures performance and adherence to good design patterns to ensure modularity, scalability.

 ## System Requirements